 Things to consider

-In addition to proper technique, you should warm up before lifting.
-Stretch your legs, arms, and back to engage your muscles.
+In addition to proper technique, warm up before lifting.
 Know your limits, and don’t overdo it.
 Don’t carry too much in one load or setting.
 The correct weight is often less you than think.
 Don’t carry something that is too heavy.
-Try using a dolly or forklift, or asking others for help.
+Try using a dolly or forklift or asking others for help.

 Daily stretches and exercise also can strengthen your back muscles.
+Exercising your core muscles is especially helpful.
 This prepares you in advance for lifting objects.

-Do not rely on a back belt to protect you.
+Do not rely on a back support belt to protect you.
 There is no proof that these prevent back injuries.
 Last but not least, pace yourself.
-Take breaks between lifting to give your muscles are chance to rest and heal.
+Take breaks between lifting to give your muscles a chance to rest and heal.